• Skip to primary navigation

 Have a big bag of chia seeds and are looking for more recipes to use them up?
 Here are some of my personal favorites:

-• Chia seeds are a really important part of my extra filling green smoothie.
-This smoothie will totally fill you up like a meal (and I don't take making claims like that likely!)
+- Chia seeds are a really important part of my extra filling green smoothie.
+This smoothie will totally fill you up like a meal (and I don't take saying stuff like that lightly!).

 More Chia Bars